 - Sliding-scale fees based on income

-Substance Abuse Trends In Fresno
+Substance Abuse Trends In Fresno, CA

 Alcohol remains one of the most frequently abused substances in Fresno.
 Excessive drinking can lead to overdose, a reduced quality of life and a variety of medical complications.